(2024)

 Given the insights from the user research, I developed 3 core UX strategies that would inform my user flow and wireframe ideation, addressing the top 3 key reasons that is currently stopping BC homeowners to move forward with home retrofits.

-Progressive Disclosure to minimize cognitive load during their educational journey through the BC Home Energy Planner.
+Progressive Disclosure to minimize cognitive load during their journey through the BC Home Energy Planner.

-Progressive Disclosure to minimize cognitive load during their educational journey through the BC Home Energy Planner.
+Progressive Disclosure to minimize cognitive load during their journey through the BC Home Energy Planner.

-Progressive Disclosure to minimize cognitive load during their educational journey through the BC Home Energy Planner.
+Progressive Disclosure to minimize cognitive load during their journey through the BC Home Energy Planner.

-Progressive Disclosure to minimize cognitive load during their educational journey through the BC Home Energy Planner.
+Progressive Disclosure to minimize cognitive load during their journey through the BC Home Energy Planner.

 Progressive disclosure presents information and actions within time, and in context, allowing users to manage the complexity of a product.